-This allows them to “taste” the air and identify smells we can’t determine and commit them to memory.
+This allows them to taste the air, identify smells we can’t determine, and commit them to memory.
 Cats will memorize the smells of their owners and use them to tell humans apart.

-This is essential because cats don’t recognize humans by sight, as determined, and need to learn the sound of their owners’ voices before they trust them.
+This is essential because cats don’t recognize humans by sight and need to learn the sound of their owners’ voices before they trust them.

 When your cat first acknowledges you after an absence, it’ll check you for its familiar scent.
 Once it picks it up, it’ll determine that you’re not a threat and proceed to interact with you.

 Don’t be disheartened by the fact that your cat doesn’t recognize you by your appearance.
-It still knows who you are through the sound of your voice and your unique scent.
+It still knows who you are due to the sound of your voice and your unique scent.